 Masks

 The College has a mask-optional policy for most spaces on campus.
 Individual faculty members may require masking for their class meetings, laboratories, and studio sessions.
 In keeping with our commitment to respecting our community values, we expect everyone on campus to support the decisions others may make to wear a mask at any time.
-Free KN95 and surgical masks remain available for students and employees at Feather House.

 If You Think You Might Have COVID-19